dylanpotteroconnell/dylanpotteroconnell/_posts/2018-7-29-debatefinalsummary.md

   </tr>
 </table>

 This is not surprising when the absolute percentage changes are so close (such as in “Cutting the Pentagon’s budget…”), but the other debates show some wildly divergent results.
-We even see an example of whuber’s hypothesized situation.
+We even see an example of *whuber*’s hypothesized situation.
 In the “Trigger Warnings” debate on 06/23/2018, we see the For camp lose support, the Against camp gain support, and yet we see that the For camp was declared the winner by the UDM.
 The transition matrix for this debate is shown here

 $$